NHERI-SimCenter/EE-UQ/Examples/eeuq-0001/README.rst

 Sampling Analysis with ElCentro and Reduced Output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the previous example we got the standard output, which can be both a lot and also limited (in sense you don't get the information you want).
+In the previous example we got the standard output, which can be both a lot and also limited (in the sense you don't get the information you want).
 In this example we will present how to obtain results just for the roof displacement, the displacement of node **4** in both the **MDOF** and **OpenSees** model generator examples.
 The examples could be extended to output for example the story shear forces, element forces, element end rotations, ...

 For this example you will need two additional file `recorderCommands.tcl <https://github.com/NHERI-SimCenter/EE-UQ/blob/master/Examples/ShearBuilding3/recorderCommands.tcl>`_ and `postprocess.tcl <https://github.com/NHERI-SimCenter/EE-UQ/blob/master/Examples/ShearBuilding3/postprocess.tcl>`_.

-The ``recorderCommands.tcl`` script as shown below will record the envelope displacements in the first two degrees-of-freedom for nodes **1** through **4**.
+The ``recorderCommands.tcl`` script as shown below will record the envelope displacements in the first two degrees of freedom for nodes **1** through **4**.

 .. literalinclude:: recorderCommands.tcl
    :language: tcl